mMerlin/fritzing_pad_stretch/README.md

 ## <a name="link_planning">⚓</a> Planning

 * command line parameters
-  * validation ¦ the numeric values of most parameters are interdependent
+  * validation ¦ the numeric value limits of most parameters are interdependent
     * argparse can not (seem to) do the interdependent checks, but the class that builds the parser can
 * simple code currently turns float to integer value when possible
   * extend to add rounding, whether (smart) cast to integer or not.
 Do not want decimal fraction values that end with …999 or …0000n
-* the hole center is the origin (0,0) point for the pad.
+* the (drilled) hole center is the origin (0,0) point for the pad.
 That is the reference point for offset distances to the pad graphics, the next pad, the next row, and the edge of the image
-  * with the pad offset from hole, the gap between rows can vary independent of row spacing and pad maximum.
+  * with the pad offset from the hole, the gap between rows can vary independent of row spacing and pad maximum.
 The pads could be 'pointing out', or centered, for the same dimensions.
 * for pad dimensions, avoid using terms (and variables) like width and height.
 Those would overlap with the width and height attributes of svg elements, and the context reverses depending on whether working with a horizontal or vertical pin row.

 ## <a name="link_math">⚓</a> Math